ZDE5/code-challenge/README.md

 ## Instructions

 - Have python3 installed
-- File run.py cointais example maps, to test your own add new ones or modify current ones.
-Map is passed to program via constructor
+- File run.py contains example maps.
+To test your own, add new ones, or modify current ones.
+The map is passed to the program via the constructor
-- Run program using ``` python run.py ```
+- Run the program using ``` python run.py ```
 - Run test using ``` python -m pytest test_PathTraversal.py ```